 About the Department of Philosophy at King's College London

 Consistently ranked among the top philosophy departments in the country for research and teaching, the Department of Philosophy at King’s College London is one of the largest and most distinguished in the UK, if not the world.
-It ranked 6th in the UK in the 2016 QS World University Rankings by Subject.
+It ranked 16th in the world and 4th in the UK in the 2018 QS World University Rankings by Subject.

 The Head of Department is Professor Bill Brewer